fschuch/wizard-template/README.md

 1. Project dependencies are managed on the file [pyproject.toml](pyproject.toml), refer to [Dependency configuration](https://hatch.pypa.io/latest/config/dependency/) for more details on the topic.

-1. Development dependencies, environments, and maintenance scripts are defined on the file [hatch.toml](hatch.toml).
-The file is self-explanatory, and you can refer to [Environment configuration](https://hatch.pypa.io/latest/config/environment/) for more details.
+1. Hatch specific configuration covering the development dependencies, environments, and maintenance scripts are defined also on the file [pyproject.toml](pyproject.toml).
+You can refer to [Environment configuration](https://hatch.pypa.io/latest/config/environment/) for more details.

 1. To ensure quality standards on the codebase, [pre-commit](https://pre-commit.com) manages and runs the hooks configured on [.pre-commit-config.yaml](.pre-commit-config.yaml).

-   - `pre-commit` handles the installation of ruff, mypy, codespell, and others, on an isolated environment.
+   - `pre-commit` handles the installation of ruff, mypy, codespell, and others, on an isolated environments.
    - It is a good pick since many of the fixes can be done automatically at commit time just on the changed files.
    - These tools are not declared as development dependencies on the project to avoid duplication.
    - The action [update-pre-commits.yaml](.github/workflows/update-pre-commits.yaml) scheduled to run weekly to ensure